redhat-developer/lsp4ij/docs/UserDefinedLanguageServer.md

 The `Template combo-box` provides some default language servers templates (located in templates directory classpath), pre-filled with server name, command, mappings and potential configuration.

-If the template folder contains a `README.md` file, you can press the help button to open the instructions.

 ![New Language Server with Default Template](./images/user-defined-ls/NewLanguageServerWithDefaultTemplate.png)

 * [Clojure LSP](./user-defined-ls/clojure-lsp.md)